 Effusions caused by cancers

 Fluid accumulation caused by cancers of the pleura may be difficult to treat because fluid often reaccumulates rapidly.
-Draining the fluid and giving antitumor drugs sometimes prevents further fluid accumulation.
+Draining the fluid and giving antitumor medications sometimes prevents further fluid accumulation.
 A small tube can be left in the chest so that the fluid can be drained periodically into vacuum bottles.
 But if fluid continues to accumulate, sealing the pleural space (pleurodesis) may be helpful.
 For pleurodesis, all fluid is drained through a tube, which is then used to administer a pleural irritant, such as a doxycycline solution, bleomycin, or a talc mixture, into the space.
 The irritant seals the two layers of pleura together, so that no room remains for additional fluid to accumulate.
 Pleurodesis can also be done using thoracoscopy.

 Treatment of chylothorax focuses on eliminating the leakage from the lymphatic duct.
 Such treatment may consist of surgery, chemotherapy, or radiation therapy for a tumor that is blocking lymph flow.